It’s one thing to visit a castle, but it’s an entire adventure to stay overnight in one.

 So, Which Castle Hotel Will You Pick?

 Each of these castles offers something unique, whether it’s island seclusion, medieval history, or pure five-star luxury.
-The hardest part?
-Deciding which one to stay in first!

 Would you rather sip afternoon tea at a former bishop’s palace, or spend the night in the same castle as Henry VIII?
 Either way, one thing’s for sure, you’re in for a royal treat.